kravisankaran/big-data-final-project/README.md

     1. combined_train_data_chunked_10mb_latest.json (Training file)
     2. combined_test_data_chunked_10mb_latest.json (Testing file)
 - If you would like to run the file combination logic yourself
-# Instructions to file_combiner.ipynb
+-      Instructions to run file_combiner.ipynb
         1. Modify lines to use the datasets from the place you saved it in